A guide for first-time renters of residential properties in Malaysia.

 Unfortunately, there’s still no regulation or law in Malaysia on what can or cannot be added to a Tenancy Agreement.
 It is a free-for-all situation.
 So remember, be careful and check every clause thoroughly before signing on the dotted line.

-That said, Malaysian renters can soon look forward to having their rights better protected – it was recently announced that the Ministry of Housing and Local Government (KPKT) is planning to implement a Residential Tenancy Act in 2 years time.
+That said, Malaysian renters can soon look forward to having their rights better protected – in April 2019, it was announced that the Ministry of Housing and Local Government (KPKT) is planning to implement a Residential Tenancy Act within 2 years.

 What are the key terms in a Tenancy Agreement?